writethedocs/www/docs/guide/tools/git_basics.rst

          20fe071..c3bc10f  master -> master

 #.
-Do the :command:`git status` command to confirm there are no discrepancies between the respositories.
+Do the :command:`git status` command to confirm there are no discrepancies between the repositories.

    .. code-block:: shell